-Federal law allows students to receive Title IV assistance up to 150% of length of program.
+Federal law allows students to receive Title IV assistance up to 150% of the length of the program.
 The Financial Aid Office reviews the maximum timeframe limitation at the end of each semester (fall, spring, summer).
-A student is ineligible (via the maximum timeframe element) when it becomes mathematically impossible for them to complete the program within 150% of its length
+A student is ineligible (via the maximum timeframe element) when it becomes mathematically impossible for them to complete the program within 150% of its length.